coder-academy-students/major-project-3-alex-karolis/README.md

 Show compassion and kindness at all times Discrimination or bias because of gender, race, or sexual preference is never tolerated.

-####Nine Monitor delivery and acceptance of assigned project team work activities and manage individuals
+####NINE: Monitor delivery and acceptance of assigned project team work activities and manage individuals

 Log of all project commits: